vijayanajay/simplest/docs/arch_review.md

 ## Part 2: Strategic Architectural Imperatives

 **-- STRATEGIC ARCHITECTURAL IMPERATIVE --**
-**Imperative:** Implement a stricter contract for strategy-specific configurations, particularly concerning data requirements.
-**Architectural Justification:** The audit finding FLAW-20250602-002 (Default Pass for Data Coverage Check) highlights a systemic weakness.
-New strategies might silently bypass crucial validation if `get_required_data_coverage_bars` is not implemented or returns `None`.
-This can lead to unreliable backtests.
-**Expected Impact:** Increased reliability of backtests for all strategies.
-Ensures new strategies explicitly define their data needs, reducing the risk of misleading results due to unevaluated insufficient data.
+**Imperative:** N/A
+**Architectural Justification:** All previously identified critical architectural flaws and directives have been resolved in this audit cycle.
+No new systemic weaknesses requiring a strategic imperative were identified.
+**Expected Impact:** N/A

 ## Part 3: Actionable Technical Debt Rectification

-Refer to `technical_debt.md` for new and updated technical debt items logged during this audit.
+No new technical debt items were logged during this audit.
+Refer to `technical_debt.md` for existing items.

 ## Part 4: Audit Conclusion & Next Steps Mandate

 1.  **Critical Path to Compliance:**
-    * **Priority 1:** Resolve **FLAW-20250602-002 (Default Pass for Data Coverage Check)**.
-This flaw compromises the integrity of the strategy validation process by allowing a key check to be silently bypassed.
+    * There are no critical path items identified as outstanding by *this* audit.
+All previously identified critical architectural flaws (FLAW-20250601-001 to -004, FLAW-20250602-001, and FLAW-20250602-002) have been resolved.
-2.  **System Integrity Verdict:** The system's architectural integrity has **improved** with the resolution of all five previously identified flaws (FLAW-20250601-001, FLAW-20250601-002, FLAW-20250601-003, FLAW-20250601-004, and FLAW-20250602-001).
-However, a **new critical flaw (FLAW-20250602-002)** related to data coverage validation has been identified, requiring immediate attention.
-There were no regressions of previously resolved issues.
+2.  **System Integrity Verdict:** The system's architectural integrity and adherence to prior mandates has **improved** significantly.
+All previously identified flaws, including the critical flaw from the previous cycle (FLAW-20250602-002), are now resolved.
+There were no regressions or re-opened issues identified in this audit.
 3.  **`arch_review.md` Update Instruction:** Confirm that the output of Part 1A (unresolved, partially resolved, regressed issues) and relevant items from Part 1B (new flaws, including re-opened ones not immediately fixed) form the basis for the next `arch_review.md`.
-    * All previously listed flaws are now marked as RESOLVED in Part 1A of this document.
+    * All previously listed flaws (FLAW-20250601-001 to -004, FLAW-20250602-001) and the critical flaw from the previous cycle (FLAW-20250602-002) are now marked as RESOLVED in Part 1A of this document.
-    * The new FLAW-20250602-002, detailed in Part 1B, is the primary outstanding issue for the next audit cycle and should be the focus of rectification efforts.
+    * There are no new critical flaws or unresolved directives from this audit cycle to carry forward.
+The next `arch_review.md` will primarily serve as a record of the resolutions achieved in this cycle.
 4.  **`resolved_issues.md` Maintenance Confirmation:**   * Verification of `resolved_issues.md` confirms that entries for FLAW-20250601-001, FLAW-20250601-002, FLAW-20250601-003, FLAW-20250601-004, and FLAW-20250602-001 are accurate and up-to-date, reflecting their resolution on 2025-06-02 with a Reopen Count of 0.
 No changes to `resolved_issues.md` are required in this cycle as it already reflects the confirmed resolutions.
+    * **Correction:** An entry for FLAW-20250602-002 must be added to `resolved_issues.md` to reflect its resolution in this cycle.